-The last part of this chapter, the only historiographical one in this study, draws the outlines of the historical picture of the Jewish destruction in the Twentieth-Century.
-It aims to supply the reader with the actual picture of the destruction of the Jewish worlds in the twentieth century, including the Jewish communities in the Arabic world.
-It gives us an understanding of the weight of the Jewish historical memory and the challenge that Jewish thought faces.
+The last part of this chapter, the only historiographical one in this study, draws the outlines of the historical picture of the Jewish destruction in the twentieth century.
+It aims to supply the reader with an actual picture of the destruction of many Jewish communities in the twentieth century, including the those in the Arabic world.
+It gives an overview of the weight of the Jewish historical memory and the challenge that Jewish thinkers face.

-The third chapter, "The Challenge of History and Traditional Jewish Theodicy" puts the theoretical ground for the traditional Jewish understanding of history.
-Theodicy, the way religious thought reconciles between the image of a supreme Just lord of the world and human painful realities, is a key element in our study.
-The chapter draws a roadmap of the various traditional forms of theodicy, with which monotheistic thought explains away the incompatibility between Providence and history.
-Among traditional Jewish theodicies, we can mention 'sin and punishment', 'world-to-come retributions', test of faith', 'redemptive suffering', 'tribulations of love', 'the birth pangs of Messiah', 'the eclipse of God', 'self-contraction of God from mundane reality', and 'an absurd theodicy' which denies the very legitimacy of such a question.
+The third chapter, "The Challenge of History and Traditional Jewish Theodicy" establishes the theoretical ground for the traditional Jewish understanding of history.
+Theodicy, the way religious thought reconciles the image of a supreme and just Lord of the world with human painful realities, is a key element in this study.
+The chapter draws a roadmap of the various traditional forms of theodicy, through which monotheistic thought explains away the incompatibility between Divine Providence and history.
+Among traditional Jewish theodicies, we consider the concepts of sin and punishment, world-to-come retributions, test of faith, redemptive suffering, tribulations of love, the birth pangs of Messiah, the eclipse of God, self-contraction of God from mundane reality, and a paradoxical theodicy, which denies the very legitimacy of such a question.

-Confronting the Holocaust, the fourth chapter, "Jewish Fundamentalism explains the Holocaust", examines the traditionalists' claim that the Holocaust is an integral part of the generations-old paradigm of "Jewish sacred History".
-It draws the threat of the Holocaust memory to traditional Jewish identity and the ways theodicies were employed to discard this threat.
-The bigger the threat is, the larger the mobilization of people of tradition to bridge the gap between the paradigm of God's justice and the events of modern history.

-Ultra-orthodox thinkers, represented in this chapter, claim that, in principle, nothing new has happened.
-In principle, the Holocaust is a returning phenomenon, well known from Jewish history.
+The fourth chapter, "Jewish Fundamentalism explains the Holocaust", examines the traditionalists' claim that the Holocaust is an integral part of the generations-old paradigm of "Jewish sacred history".
+It explains the threat that Holocaust memory poses to traditional Jewish identity, and the ways theodicies were employed to eliminate this threat.
+The bigger the threat is, the larger the mobilization of traditionalists to bridge the gap between the paradigm of God's justice and the events of modern history.
+The ultra-orthodox thinkers represented in this chapter claim that, in principle, nothing new has happened.
+The Holocaust is a returning phenomenon, well known from Jewish history.
 Tradition can contain the horrors of the Holocaust and give it meaning.

-Already during the Holocaust years, Jewish orthodoxy tried to settle the theological problem with phrases and ideas borrowed from Jewish theodicy literature.
-The king's road is the definition of the Holocaust as a divine punishment for the sins of the modernized Jews.
-Secularization, scientific education, enlightenment, the adoption of non-Jew's ways of life, assimilation and finally, Zionism were among the awful crimes, which caused Gods' response of wrath.
-On can understand from the size of the punishment, as Ultra –Orthodoxy sees it, about the severity of these alleged Jews' crimes.
+Even during the years of the Holocaust, Jewish orthodoxy was already trying to resolve this theological problem with phrases and ideas borrowed from Jewish theodicy literature.
+The king's road is the explanation of the Holocaust as a divine punishment for the sins of the modernized Jews.
+Secularization, scientific education, enlightenment, the adoption of non-Jewish ways of life, assimilation, and finally, Zionism were among the awful crimes that caused God’s wrathful response.
+As ultra-Orthodoxy sees it, one can deduce, from the enormity of the punishment, the severity of the Jews’ alleged crimes.

 Theodicy is the theological toolbox to explain away the dissonance that the apparently unjust history created.
-Besides, the sin-punishment explanation, one can find other explanation anchored in Jewish old texts: The Holocaust is the highest test of faith, a call for repentance; the "birth pangs" of the Messiah; suffering that purifies and sanctifies the Jews, and absurd theodicy that denies the legitimacy of the effort to reconcile the Holocaust with Divine justice
+In addition to the sin-punishment explanation, one can find other explanations anchored in traditional Jewish texts.
+For example, some say the Holocaust was the highest test of faith, a call for repentance, or the "birth pangs" of the Messiah.
+It is claimed that suffering purifies and sanctifies the Jews.
+Finally, there is the paradoxical theodicy that denies the legitimacy of the effort to reconcile the Holocaust with Divine justice

-The fifth chapter discusses the neo-orthodoxy theodicy of 'Hester Panim' – Temporary Concealment of God's Presence".
-Unlike fundamentalist explanations, this philosophical trend could not bear the idea that the Holocaust is divine punishment.
+The fifth chapter discusses the neo-orthodoxy theodicy of Hester Panim – a Hebrew phrase meaning the temporary concealment of God's presence.
+Unlike fundamentalist explanations, followers of this philosophical trend could not bear the idea that the Holocaust was a divine punishment.
 God cannot be responsible for such a historical catastrophe.
-God could not be perceived as a judge who judged so many millions to death.
-Their principal answer is that God is no more responsible for all the catastrophe of history because he had left history in the hands of men.
+God could not be perceived as a judge who sentenced so many millions to death.
+Their principal answer is that God is no longer responsible for all the catastrophes of history, because He left history in the hands of humans.